gerryisrad/Vapor-Chamber-Thesis/README.md

 ### Procedure
 1.  **Assembly:** Ensure consistent mounting pressure and uniform application of thermal interface material between the VC and the heater/cooler blocks.
 2.  **Vacuum & Charging:** Evacuate the chamber to a target pressure of <10 Pa using an HVAC Vacuum pump.
 Charge with the calculated volume of deionized water using a precision syringe.
 3.  **Testing:** Apply power to the heater in 10W increments, allowing the system to reach steady-state at each interval.
-Log temperature data continuously at 1 Hz.
+Log temperature data continuously at steady intervals.
 4.  **Data Collection:** All raw experimental data is stored in the `Experiment/Data/` sub-folder in `.csv` format.

 ---